-To assess the reliability of the annotation, a subset of interaction logs (n = 33, 772)annotations) of one of the three courses (Philosophy & Ethics 2024-2025) was annotated by three additional raters.
+To assess the reliability of the annotation, a subset of interaction logs (n=33, 772 annotations) of one of the three courses (Philosophy & Ethics 2024-2025) was annotated by three additional raters.
 Because there was a common second rater to three different raters, we computed the Cohen's Kappa metric of inter-rater agreement for each pair of raters.
-The average Cohen's Kappa was 0.44 (SD = 0.06), which according to the interpretation guidelines proposed by Landis and Koch (1977), reflect moderate agreement (note this value is at the boundary between the "moderate" and "fair" levels of agreement proposed by these authors).
+The average Cohen's Kappa was 0.44 (SD = 0.06), which according to the interpretation guidelines proposed by Landis and Koch (Landis & Koch, 1977), reflect moderate agreement (note this value is at the boundary between the "moderate" and "fair" levels of agreement proposed by these authors).
 It should be noted that the inter-rater reliability differed between the categories within the taxonomy.
-At the main category level, agreement was consistently moderate with an indication of higher agreement for Content classifications (ranging from 0.65 for Content and 0.57 for Writing, to 0.46 for Argument, all Kappa values with p < .001).
-The agreement at the taxonomy subcategory levels (see Figure 2) was more heterogeneous with some classifications achieving very low agreement (e.g., writing autoimprove, argument improve, content concept) and other very high (e.g., writing introduction, content bibliography, argument objection).
+At the main category level, agreement was consistently moderate with an indication of higher agreement for Content classifications (ranging from 0.65 for Content and 0.57 for Writing, to 0.46 for Argument, all Kappa values with ps < .001).
+The agreement at the taxonomy subcategory levels (see Figure 2) was more heterogeneous with some classifications achieving very low agreement (e.g., writing_autoimprove, argument_improve, content_concept) and other very high (e.g., writing_introduction, content_bibliography, argument_objection).
 In general, however, these data suggest fair and higher agreement for most classifications.